 Forex is a very trading market that chops around gently with the exception of big news releases such as interest rates, inflation, unemployment rates, gross domestic product (GDP), and U.S. nonfarm payrolls.
 These events have the power to throw the market up and down in a very wild fashion and I recommend that you read up on forex news well before trying to trade them.

 To learn more about how to calculate profits with leverage see our leverage calculator or leverage calculator crypto.
-Our latest guide on how to calculate stock leverage will teach you more about the required margin for each stock trade.
+These calculators will also teach you more about margin requirements for each trade.

 The same as profits will increase, so will losses, and many beginners don’t understand how much money you can lose on leverage.
 This is something that most beginners leave to chance but I highly recommend that you practice risk management before you enter a leveraged market.